Gadilinga222/demo/README.md

 # demo
-this is a demo github repo.
+this is a demo github repo

-# git cmd
-git add filename
-git commit -m "measage"
-git push origin main

 # html
 git